11 Types of Butterflies in Maine

 by Dakiny is licensed under CC BY 2.0

-A stunning species of butterfly that lives in Maine is the White Admiral.
-Its distinctive coloring includes dark brown wings with white streaks on them.
+The White Admiral is a stunning species of butterfly that lives in Maine.
+Its distinctive coloring includes dark brown wings with white streaks.

-These butterflies can be seen in wooded places, particularly close to water sources like streams or ponds.
+These butterflies can be seen in wooded places close to water sources like streams or ponds.
 They are known to fly gently, pausing to eat nectar from flowers or leaves.

 A tiny, black egg placed on a host plant like a willow or birch is the first stage of the White Admiral’s life cycle.